Meike-K/hello_genomics_calc_py36/README.md

 | /fastgenomics/output/   | Output directory for your result-files                   | Read/Write |
 | /fastgenomics/summary/  | Store your summary here                                  | Read/Write |

+**Problem:**

-**Problem:** To get access to data one could just simply load the data from `/fastgenomics/data/path/to/data.txt` and start your calculation but that's not how FASTGenomics works: As your application (ID `UUID2`) is part of a larger workflow, whose applications are interchangeable, you cannot know the exact filename nor UUID at runtime.
+To get access to data one could just simply load the data from `/fastgenomics/data/path/to/data.txt` and start your calculation but that's not how FASTGenomics works: As your application (ID `UUID2`) is part of a larger workflow, whose applications are interchangeable, you can neither know the exact filename nor UUID from the previous application.
 To address this problem we introduced a file mapping mechanism, in which you define unique keys under which you would like to get the actual path of the input-file/output-file.

 Using the example of the aforementioned workflow and our [fastgenomics-py] python module, a typical input/output works as follows: